The renewed National Cervical Screening Program

 The Interim Renewal Implementation Plan was endorsed by AHMAC in September 2014 and a draft renewed policy was approved in-principle by AHMAC in March 2015.

-The Australian Government's commitment as part of the 2015-16 Commonwealth budget provides funding to implement the renewed program to start on 1 May 2017.
+The Australian Government's commitment as part of the 2015-16 Commonwealth budget provided funding for the renewal.

 The Australian and state and territory governments will continue to work together to ensure the successful implementation of the renewed National Cervical Screening Program.